Modal Cobalt-8 | 150 custom sounds

 Notes on grades lower than 3/3:

-modern: sound is modern but some modern ideas are missing from the engine
+[modern]: sound is modern but some modern ideas are missing from the engine

-engine: not enough waveshaping, no loopable envelopes, too few mod matrix slots
+[engine]: not enough waveshaping, no loopable envelopes, too few mod matrix slots

-versatility: limited engine needlessly keeps the versatility down
+[flex]: limited engine needlessly keeps the versatility down

-build quality: solid, but not as solid as Peak / Summit for example (plastic parts)
+[build q]: solid, but not as solid as Peak / Summit for example (plastic parts)

 COBALT V 1.0

-The reasons for returning the Cobalt were entirely different.
+My reasons for returning the Cobalt were entirely different.
 The synth itself did not seem bad or difficult to use, but all the woes from my Argon-8 days returned with such force and such frustration that they overshadowed any positive feelings I might have had for the instrument in question.
 I’ll mention the most irritating aspects below:

-1 – The Memory: Just like Argon-8, the Cobalt-8 did not save the chord or the tempo value within the patch structure – these and other settings sit in the “global domain”.
+1 – The Memory: Just like Argon-8, the Cobalt-8 did not save the chord or the tempo value within the patch structure – these and other settings sit in the “global” domain.

 2. The Joystick: it would sometimes not return to its neutral / centered position after doing some pitch bending.
 My Argon-8 joystick behaved the same way, so I thought it couldn’t have been a coincidence – it must have been Modal’s failure to design and build a proper joystick.

 3. – The Volume Drop: just like with Argon.
 Half of the knobs that I touched made the output volume go down.
 Using Chorus, Reverb, Oscillator Mix or Oscillator Spread brought about the necessity to substantially raise the gain.
 It worked like a punishment or a penalty which went by the following rule: “if the sound designer decides to use a given feature of the engine, Modal will take away a portion of the overall volume for each of these features”.
-The “patch gain” offset did not always help, even if set to the maximum.
+The “patch gain” offset did not always help, even if set to maximum.

 4 – Intelligent Machinery: The synth refused to create a “Note-to-Cutoff” modulation assignment because it was intelligent enough to know (and inform me) that this assignment was already present in the hard-wired assignments menu.
 Too bad it was not intelligent enough to realize that sometimes people want to be creative and multiply the modulation effect by simply repeating the same assignment in the mod matrix.
-It was like asking my mom: “Mom, can I have another apple?” and hearing the answer “But you already have one, in your stomach”.
+It was like asking: “Mom, can I have another apple?” and hearing the answer “But you already have one, in your stomach”.

 5 – Needless Limitations: The oscillators had no free-run option, which made the Unison pretty useless.
 The Keyboard Filter Tracking was weak.
 The MEG (modulation envelope generator) could not be assigned to control the Filter Cutoff.

-COBALT V 2.0 – NOW WE’RE TALKING
+COBALT V 2.0

 Number 4 – Build quality.
 The keyboard is sturdy, the knobs and buttons are comfortable and precise.
 Thank God the company used a color different than black, gray or white for the front panel.
-Argon (the chemical element) is colorless so I can’t blame Modal for their choice of gloomy-gray, but cobalt (the chemical element) is blue so the synth could not have turned out any other way;)
+Argon (the chemical element) is colorless so I can’t blame Modal for their choice of gloomy-gray, but cobalt (the chemical element) is blue so the synth could not have turned out any other way;) BTW, there’s too many dark synths – we need more colors in the synth world.

 COBALT V 2.0 – THINGS I DON’T LIKE

 Next: the mod matrix has only 8 slots and I am running out of them almost instantaneously after I start designing a patch.
 I like to introduce some motion into the sound & infuse it with some texture.
-As I said earlier, the Vintage Mode frees up some mod matrix assignments, but still – eight slots isn’t really a lot of room for maneuver.
+As I’ve said earlier, the Vintage Mode frees up some mod matrix assignments, but still – eight slots isn’t really a lot of room for maneuver.
 And bear in mind it’s all happening before I even dare to assign the joystick.
 In order to control a parameter with the joystick I need to find & take… a free matrix slot!

 Speaking of the joystick – it is very good-looking and tactile, but it cannot control the modulation depth of any particular mod matrix assignment – only individual parameters.
 That’s disappointing.